last-rev-llc/lastrev-libraries/examples/lastrev-next-starter/README.md

 ## Troubleshooting

+### The app crashes locally

+If the app crashes locally showing the following error:

+> Server Error
+> TypeError: (0 , react_jsx_dev_runtime__WEBPACK_IMPORTED_MODULE_0__.jsxDEV) is not a function

-- If the app crashes locally, make sure you don't have NODE_ENV as 'production' in the .env file.
-If it's the case then comment it and try it to run again.
+Make sure you don't have NODE_ENV as 'production' in the .env file.
+If it's the case then comment it and try to run it again.